tiikkala/comua/README.md

 # Managing dependencies

 Dependencies are managed in `requirements.txt` file.
-When addind new Python libraries to the project, run `pip freeze` in the `virtualenv` in order to update the `the requiremnts.txt` to match the libraries used in Python source files.
+When addind new Python libraries to the project, run `pip freeze > requirements.txt` in the `virtualenv` in order to update the requiremnts.txt` to match the libraries used in Python source files.